oxelson/tds/docs/src/public/userguide/pages/tds_tutorial/client_catalogs/CatalogReferences.md

    <https://thredds.ucar.edu/thredds/catalog.xml>{:target="_blank"}

-   then the resolved URL of the first `catalogRef` will be:
+   then the resolved URL of the first `catalogRef` of `Forecast Model Data` will be:

    <https://thredds.ucar.edu/thredds/idd/forecastModels.xml>{:target="_blank"}